-- (1) Only USDA FSIS inspected or State inspected plants that meet federal regulations can be used to slaughter organically certified livestock whose harvested meat will be sold as organically certified. - a.
-As part of their organic certification, slaughter plants must supply access to all FSIS monitoring reports, copies of Regularly Scheduled Weekly Meeting Reports between plant staff and FSIS representative, HACCP plans, and plant self audits where appropriate. - b.
+- (1) Only USDA FSIS inspected or State inspected plants that meet federal regulations can be used to slaughter organic livestock. - a.
+As part of their organic certification, slaughter plants must supply access to all FSIS monitoring reports, copies of Regular Scheduled Weekly Meeting Reports between plant staff and FSIS representative, HACP plans, plant self audit where appropriate. - b.
 Plant must have a Food Safety and Animal Welfare plan approved by FSIS. - c.
-Plant must be in compliance with the Humane Methods of Slaughter Act, Federal Meat Inspection Act and other regulations under "9 C.F.R.
-Chapter 111 Food Safety and Inspection Service, Department of Agriculture subchapter A PART 313-HUMANE SLAUGHTER OF LIVESTOCK" - (2) As part of their organic certification, special attention will be paid either by visual inspection or by reviewing reports to ensure that the following criteria for animal welfare are met with allowance for micro plants (for example if only 5 cattle a week are killed, the percentage might be an unrealistic number): - a.
+Plant must be in compliance with Humane Methods of Slaughter Act, Federal Meat Inspection Act and other regulations under "9 C.F.R.
+Chapter 111 Food Safety and Inspection Service, Department of Agriculture subchapter A PART 313-HUMANE SLAUGHTER OF LIVESTOCK" - (2) As part of their organic certification special attention will be paid either by visual inspection or by reviewing reports to ensure that the following criteria for animal welfare are met with allowance for micro plants (for example if only 5 cattle a week are killed, the percentage might be an unrealistic number):

+- a.
 No more than 3% of cattle vocalize as they move through the restrainer, stunning box and stunning area.
-No more than 5% of hogs squeal in the restrainer due to human
+No more than 5% of hogs squeal in the restrainer due to human provocation.

-- provocation.
 No more than 5% of livestock vocalize when a head holder is used during stunning or slaughter. - b.
 Conscious, sensible mammals must never be restrained by suspending them by their limbs. - (c) No more than 1% of animals slip at the stun box or in the stunning area.
-No more than 1% of animals fall entering the stun box or in the stun box area. - (d) One hundred percent of animals are insensible on the bleed rail. - (e) 95% of cattle and sheep are effectively stunned via captive bolt or gunshot.99% of electrodes are placed correctly when livestock are stunned with electricity. - (f) No more than 1% of hogs vocalize due to hot wanding.
+No more than 1% of animals fall entering the stun box or in the stun box area. - (d) One hundred percent of animals are insensible on the bleed rail. - (e) 95% of cattle and sheep are effectively stunned via captive bolt or gunshot.
+99% of electrodes are placed correctly when livestock are stunned with electricity. - (f) No more than 1% of hogs vocalize due to hot wanding.
 Electrodes must not be energized before they are in firm contact with the animal. - (g) When carbon dioxide (CO2) or other controlled atmosphere stunning systems, including gondolas or other conveyances for holding a group of animals, are used, animals must be able to lie down or stand without being on top of one another.
 When head to tail conveyor systems are used, this score may be omitted.